larriant/larriant.github.io/_posts/2016-10-15-booknotes-switch.md

 Problem of Rationalization:
 You decide just to have 1 glass of wine.
 Fill Glass to brim.
-Or trade tomorrow's glass for todays.
+Or trade tomorrow's glass for today's.

 Black and White Goal:
 An all-or-nothing goals such as "No wine ever".